tomr-ninja/lipstick/README.md

 ## Benchmark

-There are some allocations happening that should be avoidable; anyway, the performance is decent.
+There are some avoidable allocations; nonetheless, performance is decent.

 ```
 goos: darwin